Learn About GDPR and Website Compliance

 Do you have evidence of valid consent?

-GDPR requires you to keep evidence of consent – who, when, how, and what you told people.
-Good practice would be to document both consents given and rejected for visitors and customers when you process their personal data.
+The General Data Protection Regulation requires you to keep evidence of consent – who, when, how, and what you told people.
+Good practice would be to document both the GDPR compliant cookie consent given and withdrawn by visitors and customers when you process their personal data.

 Have you updated your data and privacy policies?